 From time to time, we offer a range of additional courses which appeal to our owners and their dogs.
 For further information about any of these courses, please do not hesitate to contact us:

 For Puppy School and Puppy University courses, please click on the ‘Book Puppy Classes Now’ button, which will show the forthcoming course dates.
 For Adult beginner courses, please email us directly at email@example.com’

 "...these methods work better than any others I have come across"

 The Happy Dog Training Co. is run by Rachel Butler BSc (Hons) who initially began running puppy classes through the national Puppy School franchise.
 Happy Dog was started in August 2009 following extensive training from Gwen Bailey, internationally renowned dog behaviourist and Founder of Puppy School.
-Rachel and the Happy Dog team have continued their expansion and, in 2012, secured The Kennel Club's 'Listed Status', which means that the club is recommended by The Kennel Club as an accepted training establishment to run their Good Citizen Dog Scheme up to Gold standard.
+Rachel and the Happy Dog team have continued their expansion and, and Rachel is delighted to be a full member of the Association of Pet Dog Trainers (number 01326) and a registered Animal Training Instructor with the Animal Training and Behaviour Council.

 The team at Happy Dog comprises Rachel plus eight part-time trainers who assist in the running of classes, or who run their own classes for the Happy Dog Training Co.
 All of our trainers are equally committed to using only methods that adhere to the reward-based training ethos that Rachel is so passionate about.
 Our trainers are highy skilled with specialisms in differing areas and we are proud to ensure that we continue to develop the professional knowledge and experience of our team members.
 Find out more about our team below: